 This is limbo, but butoh version.
 Get into any butoh character then limbo.
 How does a goblin limbo?

-Paper Sheet Puppet
+11. Paper Sheet Puppet

 Have one participant manipulate a sheet of paper.
 Another participate mirrors the exact manipulates of the paper.
 If, for instance, the paper is put into a ball, the mirroring participant goes into a ball.